dkwok94/simple_shell/test/aharshbe_ibeckermayer_test/README.md

 ### If you need to, you can debug your code by setting `SHOWERRORS`to `1`:
 	* Showing errors is off by default (to keep things less cluttered)
 * !!
-Please keep in mind only the checks in `I&ATests` and `Z_Advanced` will display detailed debug information because we didn't write the scripts by Holberton
+Please keep in mind only the checks in `I&ATests` and `Z_Advanced` will display detailed debug information because we didn't write the scripts by DHK

 ### To execute the checker, just type `./checker.bash` in your terminal from the directory that contains your clone:
 * As a side note, please don't clone this checker into your source directory for your shell, the best place to clone is a seperate folder in your HOME dir or Desktop